Everything You Need to Know About Residing in St Barts

 3. Safety

 St. Barts is one of the safest places in the world, and crime is very rare.
 There is a vested interest by the government and populace to maintain its safe and foreigner-friendly vibe due in part to tourism being the main industry.
 Crime of all degrees is low.
+The streets are mostly empty at night and loitering is not common.

-8. Education
+4. Education

 The island has public preschools and primary schools, under the authority of the Académie de la Guadeloupe.
 There is a non-selective high school on the island, but no options to pursue higher education such as universities.

-9. Health
+5. Health

 The island has a small hospital, the Hôpital de Bruyn, in Gustavia with a diagnostic laboratory.
 There is also at least one private diagnostic facility.
 You can also find specialists in cardiology, general medicine, dentists, ENT, OB/GYN, paediatrics and rheumatology on the island.
 There are many pharmacies.
 Patients must travel to other areas to receive specialized treatment, such as Guadeloupe, United States, San Juan or France.